 Over-the-Counter Medications and Products

-Effective March 27, 2020 you can use your HSA to pay for over-the-counter medications and supplies, including menstrual care products, without a prescription.
-This change is retroactive to January 1, 2020.
+You can use your HSA to pay for over-the-counter medications and supplies, including menstrual care products, without a prescription.

 Your claims from Anthem, OptumRx, VSP and Delta Dental will be sent to HealthEquity, so you can view all of your health care claims on the HealthEquity member portal.